cs480x-21c/02-DataVis-5Ways/README.md

 ## Technical Achievements

 - **Extra Visualization**: I completed 6 total visualizatons of the cars-sample.csv data.
 My extra chart comes from Flourish.
 Using D3 to generate charts was new to me, so that chart took the most time to generate.
+- **Cleaned Data**: For each plot, I made sure that the empty values in the MPG and the Weight were disregarded.

 ### Design Achievements

 - **Color Consistency**: Matched (as close as I could) the colors from the original specification in all of the charts. bmw = red, ford = dark green/yellow, honda = lightgreen, mercedes = lightblue/cyan, toyota = purple/pink.
+- **Legend on each plot**: For each plot I included a key/legend with the correct corresponding colors.